 Merino wool regulates to body temperature when you wear it close to your skin – like on your hands – and has a natural ability to transports moisture (sweat, let’s be honest) away from your skin, unlike many synthetics.
 That’s called “wicking” and is why many athletic/sports brands are fanatics about merino wool.

-No. Unlike many other types of wool, Merino wool is super soft on your skin – and your hands – due to the fine fibers as stated above.
+No. Unlike many other types of wool, Merino wool is super soft on your skin – and your hands – due to the fine fibres as stated above.
 It’s not as soft as the softest of fleece, but it’s pretty close.

 We made this infographic a while back that outlines the overall benefits of Merino wool: